Acrophobia (ride)

 Acrophobia is a free-fall tower ride located at Six Flags Over Georgia in Austell, Georgia.
 The attraction was designed by Intamin of Switzerland, and is marketed by Intamin's Liechtenstein-based subsidiary Ride Trade.
 When Acrophobia opened to the public on May 12, 2001, it became the first free-fall attraction of its kind in the world.

 History

-Acrophobia is the latest version in a long-running series of attractions designed by Intamin that create the sensation of free fall.
-The first free-fall towers were, in essence, vertical drop roller coaster rides, although many coaster fans do not classify them as such.
-One such example was Six Flags Over Georgia's own Free Fall, which was installed in the park in 1983 and removed in December 2006.

-The Giant Drop variant improved upon the original free-fall tower in numerous ways, most noticeably in its braking system.
-Whereas the first-generation towers used standard friction brakes on a horizontal track section to slow down the descending cabins, the Giant Drop uses rare-earth magnets to gently slow the ride vehicle to a stop at the base of the tower.
-This innovation provided a fail-safe braking system—no electricity is required to create the magnetic forces—and also allowed for a smaller footprint.

-The third-generation Gyro Drop tower kept the key innovations of the Giant Drop and added a new twist, literally.
-The ride's single round gondola would rotate during its ascent, providing a panoramic view of the surrounding countryside prior to the drop back to the ground.
+Acrophobia was manufactured by Intamin and opened on May 12, 2001.

-Acrophobia was closed down on June 22, 2007, after an accident occurred on Superman: Tower of Power at Kentucky Kingdom when a 13-year-old girl had both of her feet severed by a faulty cable.
+Acrophobia was temporarily closed on June 22, 2007, after an accident occurred on Superman: Tower of Power at Kentucky Kingdom when a 13-year-old girl had her feet severed by a faulty cable.

 In March 2017, the park announced that the ride would receive a virtual reality experience called "Drop of Doom VR" that opened on the ride on March 11, 2017.